fpieper/fpstaking/docs/validator_guide.md

 Then you may also want to enable the construction endpoint with `api.construction.enable=true`.

 You also may want set a `seed_node` from another region instead of the one from the `EU` above.

+If you want to run on stokenet (testnet) instead of mainnet, you can set `network.id=2`.

 For further detail and explanation check out the official documentation https://docs.radixdlt.com/main/node/systemd-install-node.html#_configuration